 - Canadian ESL teachers going abroad: Get the training and credentials you need to teach English in Canada and abroad.
-Go abroad with a 250-hour TESOL Diploma and complete the Practicum when you want TESL Canada accreditation!
+Go abroad with an online TESOL certificate or TESOL Diploma and complete the Practicum when you want to become eligible for TESL Canada accreditation!
 There isn’t a deadline to complete the Practicum, so you can take it before leaving, while teaching abroad, or after returning home.

-Upon successful completion of all exams, tasks, and assignments, you will receive a 250-hour TESOL Diploma awarded by Coventry House International-OnTESOL.
-Candidates interested in applying for TESL Canada Professional Standard 2 certification must complete a separate 20-hour practicum module.
+Upon successful completion of all exams, tasks, and assignments, you will receive a certificate awarded by Coventry House International-OnTESOL.
+Candidates interested in receiving TESL Canada certification must complete the following requirements:

 - Minimum age: 21

-- University degree: Students without a university degree can still enroll in the 250-hour program and receive the 250-hour TESOL Diploma awarded by Coventry House International-Ontesol upon successful completion of the program, but they are informed that they need to complete an undergraduate degree from Canada or its equivalency before applying for TESL Canada Professional Standard 2 certification.
-Candidates who completed their degree outside Canada can enrol in the 250-hour TESOL Diploma, but they are informed that they must obtain the Canadian equivalency document before applying for TESL Canada accreditation.
+- University degree: Students without a university degree can still enroll in the Advanced 120-hour TESOL Certificate program or the 250-hour TESOL Diploma and receive the certificate awarded by Coventry House International-Ontesol upon successful completion of the program, but they are informed that they need to complete an undergraduate degree from Canada or its equivalency before applying for TESL Canada Professional Standard 2 certification.
+Candidates who completed their degree outside Canada can enroll in a TESL Canada recognized program, but they are informed that they must obtain the Canadian equivalency document before applying for TESL Canada accreditation.

 - Candidates must have an awareness of spoken language and competence in English, both written and spoken that enables them to follow the course.